Fort Worth Crowns & Bridges

 - Prevents further complications – Repairing a damaged tooth with a dental crown helps prevent further problems like tooth infections.
 In the same way, replacing a missing tooth with a dental bridge, allows you to speak and eat normally, and prevents lots of oral health issues like teeth shifting toward the empty socket, which is a common problem after tooth loss.

 - Affordable treatment – Dental bridges and crowns are almost always covered by dental insurance when medically necessary.
-That means that they are a good choice for patients who may be on a tight budget.
+That means that they are a good choice for patients who may be on a tight budget in Fort Worth.
 Bridges, in particular, tend to be cheaper than alternatives like dental implants.

-- Minimally-invasive – As a conservative dentist, Dr. Ryan Schmidgall will only remove the necessary amount of enamel to place your crowns or bridges.
+- Minimally-invasive – As a conservative dentist, your dentist in Fort Worth will only remove the necessary amount of enamel to place your crowns or bridges.
 Both procedures also don’t involve any serious oral surgery, only the removal of some of the outer layers of your teeth.

 - Long-lasting results – Bridges usually last between 10-15 years, and crowns can easily last 20+ years with proper care.
 Investing in a crown or bridge will protect your smile and your oral health for years to come.

 Dental crowns and bridges are two distinct, but interrelated procedures.
 Let’s start with crowns.
 A crown is basically a false tooth with a hollow interior.
 It’s designed to fit over your existing tooth, and cover up the entire remaining structure, all the way down to your gums.
 This covers up damaged or vulnerable enamel.